 Also, keep in mind that the colors you see on your monitor might be different from someone else’s monitor or mobile device.

-To accomplish this, share your feelings about this special place.
+To accomplish this, share your personal feelings about the place you are describing.

-Describe what wildlife you might see sitting at the river.
+- Describe what wildlife you might see sitting by the river.

 You can easily see how describing your art will help a person feel connected to your creation.